 We earn a commission for products purchased through some links in this article.

-From Puma to Saucony, Brooks to Nike, these are the best trainers to lace up for your next Hyrox
+From Puma to Saucony, Brooks to Adidas, these are the best trainers to lace up for your next Hyrox

 From sled technique to erg efficiency, lap counting to doubles strategising, the key to Hyrox success is in the preparation.
 But one thing that can make or break your race regardless of how well prepared you are is your choice of footwear.